Program gives 20 Virginia political campaign managers a chance to become the role models they always wanted

 The anti-Trump resistance helped these Northern Va.
 Democrats get elected.
 Now they’re playing defense.

 Myers said the program did not assign participants to campaigns.
 Instead, the candidates interviewed a pool of potential hires and chose their own campaign managers.
-He said the candidates also got to bring their managers on board earlier than they would normally have hired staff, and they believed in the mission of the Blue Leadership Collaborative.
+He said the candidates also got to bring their managers onboard earlier than they would normally have hired staff, and they believed in the mission of the Blue Leadership Collaborative.

 Helmer, in emailed responses, described why he tapped Gonzales.
 “We are a campaign that is run based on our values — leading with integrity, embodying service, championing inclusivity, and being bold — Ken demonstrated a commitment to those values in our interviews, in his own history of fighting for progressive values, and in his ability to lead and inspire.”